 SPRING & SUMMER MONTHs (weather permitting); WEST SIDE OF JETTY ISLAND

 Wind, waves and shallow sandy beaches make up the perfect recipe for the extreme sport of kiteboarding, and guess what, the Port of Everett offers just that at Jetty Island.
 You can access Jetty Island year-round by boat or personal watercraft, or you can catch a foot ferry ride to the island during Jetty Island Days (July 5 thru Labor Day).

 If you’re not a trained kiteboarder, but want to learn, consider taking a lesson from our friends at Urban Surf.

 Fishing & Crabbing

 Looking for a great place to cast your line or set your crab pots?
-The Port of Everett Marina offers on-site fishing docks in at the Marina uplands in Everett and another fishing dock at the Mukilteo waterfront near the new Washington State Ferries terminal (to open in early 2021).
+The Port of Everett Marina offers on-site fishing docks in at the Marina uplands in Everett and another fishing dock at the Mukilteo waterfront near the new Washington State Ferries terminal.

 The Port of Everett Marina also offers a hassle-free 13-lane boat launch - the largest public boat launch in Washington state - providing direct access to the best fishing, crabbing and shrimping in the North Puget Sound.
 If you like to make a sport out of it, join in one of the fishing or crabbing derbies throughout the open seasons.